Oyemahak/OyeClicker/README.md

 ---
 ⚠️ **Disclaimer:** This extension is for educational purposes only.
 Please do not use it for spam, botting, or violating any website policies.
+> **For learning purposes only.** Please use responsibly and avoid any harmful or unethical applications.